tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 If a client receives a HelloRetryRequest, the presence (or absence) of the "ticket_request" extension MUST be maintained in the second ClientHello message.
-Moreover, if this extension is present, a client MUST NOT change the value of TicketRequestContents in the second ClientHello message.
+Moreover, if this extension is present, a client MUST NOT change the value of ClientTicketRequest in the second ClientHello message.

 # IANA Considerations